Payday Loans Gain Popularity as Social Security Outlook is Bleak

-Because of the recession, more and more qualified people have used payday loans to get through difficult financial times.
+Because of the recession, more and more qualified people have used paycheck loans to get through difficult financial times.
 It brought the loans a more mainstream acceptance in the world of finance.
-While credit companies closed their doors to applicants, payday loan companies welcomed anyone to apply and they were able to extend funds relatively easily if applicants met the necessary qualifications.
-That mainstream acceptance pushed payday loan companies to create outstanding benefits for their customers and programs that fit into almost every budget.
+While credit companies closed their doors to consumers, quick cash payday loan companies welcomed anyone to get started and they were able to extend funds relatively easily if consumers met the necessary qualifications.
+That mainstream acceptance pushed paycheck loan companies to create outstanding benefits for their customers and programs that fit into almost every budget.
 The great thing about these loans is that they are flexible, quick and streamlined for the simplest payout and payback systems possible.

 Social Security Disappearing